millakortelainen/horseAlgorithm/documentation/week-reports/week-report-3.md

 # Week 3 report

 ## What have you done this week?
 I started implementing [the Gale-Shapley algorithm](https://en.wikipedia.org/wiki/Gale%E2%80%93Shapley_algorithm).
 This led me to change the generic type of Pair-object as a typed object and creation of rider's favorite horses.

  ## How has the project progressed?

-Unfortunately my time was very limited this week and the project itself progressed little but I didn't have time to make any tests for it.
+Unfortunately my time was very limited this week and the project itself progressed little.
+I didn't have time to make any tests for it.
 Core functionalities are progressing because I started implementing the main algorithm that I will use in the program.

 ## What did you learn this week / today?